mikkokallio/arc-enabled-sql-poc/AVD.md

 So, I'll have to check the domain admin credentials.

 8. Created a new user in tenant.
 Now using that user as domain admin, and also assigning that user to AVD (if that's even necessary?)

+Well, failed again.
+This time password was expired (probably because it was temp pw that the user should change).

+9. So logged in as that user and changed it.
+Now trying again to deploy with that new pw.